-Jasmin has a PhD in sociology from Harvard University, where she was a Presidential Scholar and funded by the National Science Foundation, the National Academy of Education, Harvard University’s Joint Center for Housing Studies and Harvard University’s Center for American Political Studies.
+Jasmin has a PhD in sociology from Harvard University, where she was a Presidential Scholar.
+Her work was also funded by the National Science Foundation, the National Academy of Education, Harvard University’s Joint Center for Housing Studies and Harvard University’s Center for American Political Studies.

 Along with her book, My Girls: The Power of Friendship in a Poor Neighborhood, she studied rent-stabilized tenants in New York City facing landlord harassment, and contributed field research to the New York Times bestseller, Our Kids: The American Dream in Crisis (2016: Simon & Schuster).